DarkReaper231/BleachHack/README.md

-# BleachHack DarkReaper + Kweeme edition
+# BleachHack DarkReaper edition

-DarkReaper's own skid of BleachHack for 1.19.2.
+My own skid of BleachHack for 1.19.2
-DarkReaper made this to make Bleach compatible with meteor and even gone so far as changing prefix to + and ClickGui bind to right control.
+I made this to make Bleach compatible with meteor and even gone so far as changing prefix to + and ClickGui bind to right control
-He also gave it own visual flavour
+I also gave it own visual flavour

 ## Showcase